How and why to visit the Arizona State University campus

 The entire campus of ASU is a beautiful arboretum, and boasts some of the most interesting architecture to be found in Arizona.
 If all you've ever done is go to football games and then to a restaurant, you are missing a lot.
 Take a hike around ASU.

-Image above: Old Main in the 1950s.
+Image at the top of this post: Old Main in the 1950s.
 It's still there, although you can't drive up to it nowadays.
 University Drive just east of College Avenue, Tempe, Arizona.